Hallmark Channel Sparks Outrage After Pulling Ad With Same-Sex Couple Kissing

 Zola told Deadline that the company stands “behind this commercial 150%,” adding that it intends to “feature all kinds of love” in its advertising.

-GLAAD’s president and CEO, Sarah Kate Ellis, also issued a statement to Deadline on Saturday.
+Sarah Kate Ellis, president and CEO of US LGBTQ organisation GLAAD, also issued a statement to Deadline on Saturday.
 “The Hallmark Channel’s decision to remove LGBTQ families in such a blatant way is discriminatory and especially hypocritical coming from a network that claims to present family programming and also recently stated they are ‘open’ to LGBTQ holiday movies,” Ellis said.

 “As so many other TV and cable networks showcase, LGBTQ families are part of family programming,” Ellis said.
 “Advertisers on the Hallmark Channel should see this news and question whether they want to be associated with a network that chooses to bow to fringe anti-LGBTQ activist groups, which solely exist to harm LGBTQ families.”